Skip to main content

 • getBatteryVoltage() may temporarily use the charger's VBAT ADC path if the fuel gauge is unavailable.

-• Normal readings come from the board's fuel gauge, but callers should not assume the same source is always used during early boot or transient recovery states.
+• This fallback can happen during early boot or when the fuel gauge is not ready or not responding.
+Normal readings come from the board's fuel gauge, but callers should not assume the same source is always used during transient recovery states.

 • Charger-backed battery and supply getters can block for around 100 ms while waiting for ADC refresh.

-• This affects functions such as getSupplyVoltage(), getSupplyCurrent(), getBatteryCurrent(), and getBatteryTemperature().
+• This affects functions such as getSupplyVoltage(), getSupplyCurrent(), getBatteryTemperature(), V1 getBatteryCurrent(), and the charger fallback path in getBatteryVoltage().

 • getBatteryTemperature() requires a Semitec 103AT thermistor on the TS pin.